 The Choose from List action can display rich previews (such as images or map locations) in the menu of options when the shortcut is run.
 For example, you can use the Get Latest Photos action to grab the five latest images from a photo album, then follow that action with the Choose from List action.
 When you run the shortcut, a menu of five images appears, prompting you to choose one.

-If you use the Choose from List action with the Dictionary action, all of the keys in the dictionary are displayed when you tap “Add new item.”
-For each key you select, such as Number, Boolean, or Array, the corresponding values are passed as output.
+If you use the Choose from List action with the Dictionary action, all the keys in the dictionary are displayed when you tap “Add new item”.
+For each key you select, such as Number, Boolean or Array, the corresponding values are passed as output.

 When you run the shortcut, the Choose from List action displays the keys you defined in the Dictionary action.

-By default at runtime, Choose from List prompts you to choose a single item, but you can turn on Select Multiple to allow multiple items to be selected when the action runs.
+By default, at runtime Choose from List prompts you to choose a single item, but you can turn on Select Multiple to allow multiple items to be selected when the action runs.
 When Select Multiple is turned on, the Select All Initially option becomes available.
-Turn on Select All Initially to have all of the items in the list selected by default; then when you run the shortcut, manually deselect the items you don’t want to add.
+Turn on Select All Initially to have all the items in the list selected by default then, when you run the shortcut, manually deselect the items you don’t want to add.

 Get Item from List action

 You can also retrieve multiple items from the list by providing a range of indexes.
-For example, if you pass a list of six items into the Get Item from List action and set the index to 3, the third item in the list is retrieved at runtime.
-If you pass a list of six items into the Get Item from List action and set the index to a range of 3 to 6, the third, fourth, fifth, and sixth items in the list are retrieved at runtime.
+For example, if you pass a list of six items into the Get Item from List action and set the index to three, the third item in the list is retrieved at runtime.
+If you pass a list of six items into the Get Item from List action and set the index to a range between three and six, the third, fourth, fifth and sixth items in the list are retrieved at runtime.